The gzip Recovery Toolkit

 Usage

-Run gzrecover on a corrupted .gz file.
-Anything that can be read from the file will be written to a file with the same name, but with a .recovered appended (any .gz is stripped).
-You can override this with the -o option.
 To get a verbose readout of exactly where gzrecover is finding bad bytes, use the -v option to enable verbose mode.
-This will probably overflow your screen with text so best to redirect output to a file.
+This will probably overflow your screen with text so best to redirect the stderr stream to a file.
 Once gzrecover has finished, you will need to manually verify any data recovered as it is quite likely that our output file is corrupt and has some garbage data in it.
+Note that gzrecover will take longer than regular gunzip.
+The more corrupt your data the longer it takes.
 If your archive is a tarball, read on.

 For tarballs, the tar program will choke because GNU tar cannot handle errors in the file format.
-Fortunately, GNU cpio (tested at version 2.5 or higher) handles corrupted files out of the box.
+Fortunately, GNU cpio (tested at version 2.6 or higher) handles corrupted files out of the box.

 Here's an example: